+Treatment listed in HEAplus Definition

+Catheter Care The regular cleaning of urinary catheters and the genital area, emptying and changing draining bags, and disinfecting catheter supplies that are designed to be used more than once.
+A urinary catheter is a tube placed in the body to drain and collect urine from the bladder.
+Urinary catheter types include:

+• Condom;

+Indwelling; and

+Intermittent self-catheter

-- Catheter Care for urinary catheters includes regular cleaning of the genital area and indwelling catheters, emptying and changing draining bags, and disinfecting catheter supplies that are designed to be used more than once. - Ostomy Care maintains the health of the artificial opening or stoma to the bowel or bladder, and includes cleaning the area around the stoma, changing the stoma ring, and changing the ostomy bag. - Bowel Dilation expands the anal opening to allow or help stool passage and includes the use of suppositories.
+Ostomy Care Maintaining the health of an artificial opening or stoma to the bowel or bladder, which includes cleaning the area around the stoma, changing the stoma ring, and changing the ostomy bag.
+An ostomy is a surgical procedure that creates an opening, called a stoma, from the bowel or bladder to the outside of the body for the passage of urine or stool.

+Bowel Dilation The expansion of the anal opening to allow or help stool passage, which includes the use of suppositories.